-Since moving to Orange County 11 years ago, Jeff has been actively involved in community engagement and civic affairs.
-He is a Planning Commissioner for the City of Costa Mesa, a former board member of the nonprofit Costa Mesa Community Foundation, and a graduate of Orange County’s Leadership Tomorrow program.
+Since moving to Orange County 13 years ago, Jeff has been actively involved in community engagement and civic affairs.
+He is the Vice Chairman of the City of Costa Mesa Planning Commission, a former board member of the nonprofit Costa Mesa Community Foundation, and a graduate of Orange County’s Leadership Tomorrow program.
 He also wrote a weekly column for the Los Angeles Times’ Daily Pilot newspaper.

 - Helped secure entitlements for a new 224-unit luxury apartment complex (replacing an outdated 236-unit motel) in Costa Mesa, which includes the provision of 20 units of affordable housing and relocation assistance for long-term occupants.
-Currently overseeing funding and services for tenant relocation, negotiating a settlement agreement with adjacent property owner, and developing litigation strategy for second lawsuit.
+Defended lawsuits by tenant advocacy organization and adjacent property owner, and negotiated settlement agreements with both parties.

 - Led the strategic long-term planning and supported the legal analysis for the redevelopment of a 185-acre brownfield in New Jersey.
 Advised legal counsel about long-term site stewardship and public access risk management strategies for the site, including the 50-acre wetland restoration area.